 By Mike Wright

-If you have unique cruise memories, share them with Mike at email@example.com.
+If you have any particular events you’ll be engaged in this month or any personal presidential experiences, please share them with Mike at email@example.com.